 Choose to shine for God

 Jesus said, “A city on a hill cannot be hid.”
-“Hill” is literally “mountain.”
-Houses in Israel were whitewashed.
-With their lights on at night, a city on a mountain cannot be hidden.
+“Hill” is literally mountain.
+Houses in Israel then and now are whitewashed.
+With their lights at night, a city on a mountain cannot be hidden.

 Neither can your life.
 People see you.
 They know whether or not you live what you believe, whether you will say what you believe.
 You are a witness.
 Is your witness good or bad?